Fall 2023

 - Previous contest winners

-Copyright: Artists will retain copyright to their creations, and grant a non-exclusive license to VCU Libraries for publication.
-NOTE: The use of generative AI may affect artists’ copyright claims.
+Copyright: Artists will retain copyright to their creations, and by entering the contest grant a non-exclusive license to VCU Libraries for publication and display.

 VCU Libraries reserves the right to refuse to award prizes should no entries meet the judging criteria.